-ANNUAL CARBON FOOTPRINT REDUCTION
+south bay

-SOUTH BAY'S NEW ERA OF ENERGY EFFICIENCY
+A NEW ERA OF ENERGY EFFICIENCY

 AS A MODEL FOR SUSTAINABLE GROWTH, South Bay has implemented a wide variety of energy saving measures to reduce carbon emissions.
 In addition to the 880 solar panels that power all of our common area needs, we further focused on reducing energy consumption by converting to LED lighting providing improved visual quality, better security and decreased maintenance.
 In one year, our efforts yielded a 53% reduction in energy consumption and a 52% cost savings.
 Finally, we installed universal electric vehicle car charging stations and partnered with Tesla on installation of their branded car charging stations to further reduce automobile carbon emissions.